zetang94/ASE2023_kNM-LM/readme.md

     --use_bayes
 ```

+> I found a bug in line-level code completion and have fixed it.
+So the result of line-level code completion may be a little different from that in the paper.
+> The bug code is in 684 line of ./code/run_lm.py and 68 line of ./reacc/run_line_com.py
+>
+> Before: model_outputs = model(inputs)
+>
+> After: model_outputs = model(inputs[:, :-1])

 ### Reference

 [1] Egor Bogomolov, Sergey Zhuravlev, Egor Spirin, Timofey Bryksin:Assessing Project-Level Fine-Tuning of ML4SE Models.
 CoRR abs/2206.03333 (2022)